stevencohn/WindowsPowerShell/readme.md

 #### `Test-RebootPending` [-Report]
 Check the pending reboot status of the local computer.

+#### `Update-Profile`
+Quick command line to pull latest source of this WindowsPowerShell repo from Github and update the content in $home\Documents\WindowsPowerShell.

 <a name="initmach"></a>
 ## Initialize-Machine
 This is a top-level script meant to be downloaded independently from this repo and run to configure and